 Nothing serious, but I’d still love to run my own label someday.

 Harvard research has empirically proven that Black Sabbath is indeed the greatest band to have ever existed.
 Napalm Death and any 90’s Florida death metal run a very close second.

 Favorite Non-Metal bands/artists: Bad Religion is a band that every Metalhead should get to know.
 Great riffs, crazy energy, and some of the most profound lyrics ever put to paper.

 Most underrated bands/artists: Too many to mention, the world is a cruel mistress.
 Limp Bizkit can sell millions of records and Scott Weinrich ends up owing Columbia Records 20 grand?
 FML.

 Favorite album cover: Cathedral’s FOREST OF EQUILIBRIUM.
 Every time I look at the artwork, I see something new.
-Props to Aaron Stainthorpe and the SWANS variations.
+Props to Aaron Stainthorpe and the TURN LOOSE THE SWANS variants.

 10 favorite albums (as it stands at this particular moment in time):

 7. Death – Human

 8. Morbid Angel – Blessed are the Sick